zootle/energy-intake-predictor/data_sheet.md

 Key funding and support for the dataset have historically come from:

 - Public Health England (PHE): Before it was restructured, PHE was directly involved in the updating and maintenance of the dataset.
-- The Department of Health and Social Care (DHSC): As the overseeing body for PHE and its successor organizations, the DHSC has provided both funding and strategic direction for public health projects including nutritional data research.
+- The Department of Health and Social Care (DHSC): As the overseeing body for PHE and its successor organisations, the DHSC has provided both funding and strategic direction for public health projects including nutritional data research.
 - UK Food Standards Agency: In some editions and updates, the Food Standards Agency has collaborated or contributed, especially in aspects related to food safety and standards.

 ## Composition